Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 They let go of some people's social security numbers and personal addresses and information.

-I was told a couple of days before that they were going to go through and redact a lot of things, even though President Trump said that there would be no redactions, but yeah, there were things like that uh that did come out.
+I mean, I was told a couple of days before that they were going to go through and redact a lot of things, even though President Trump said that there would be no redactions.

-And so that's something any time you're declassifying this information, even though some of it goes back decades, some of that information is probably going to be in that paperwork.
+And so that's something anytime you're declassifying this information, even though some of it goes back decades, some of that information is probably going to be in that paperwork.

-Hey, Chad, what are you hearing?
+Hey, Chad, what are you hearing for MLK?

-Uh, people would like to know more about his life, but I understand some people don't want to know everything.
+People would like to know more about his life, but I understand some people don't want to know everything.

-What are they what are they worried about?
+What are they worried about?

 If the government did something wrong, as many people have predicted, then that was a long time ago.